-- a) The student's clinical eligibility is the heart of nursing program participation and success. - b) To remain eligible for clinical, the student must meet all health requirements and deadlines as stated in this Handbook, in ACEMAPP (explained below), in Blackboard, etc. Do not wait until the deadline to ask for help.
+- a) The student's clinical eligibility is the heart of nursing program participation and success. - b) To remain eligible for clinical, the student must meet all health requirements, technical standards, and deadlines as stated in this Handbook, in ACEMAPP (explained below), in the Learning Management System (LMS) site, etc. Do not wait until the deadline to ask for help.
 Students who do not meet deadlines must drop or withdraw from the course.
 A second withdrawal or failure will result in dismissal from the program. - c) Transportation to the affiliating health agency (clinical) is the student's responsibility.
-There is no reimbursement by WCC for transportation costs. - d) WCC cannot guarantee specific agency placement to any student.
-Clinical schedules (days, shift, unit) are determined by our affiliating health agencies. - e) Clinical or class time may be between the hours of 5:30 a.m. and 12 midnight, Monday through Sunday.
+There is no reimbursement by WCC for transportation costs. - d) WCC cannot guarantee a specific agency placement for any student.
+Clinical schedules (days, shifts, units) are determined by our affiliating healthcare agencies. - e) Clinical or class time may be between the hours of 5:30 a.m. and 12 midnight, Monday through Sunday.